mohamedhelwa/Pokedex-iOS13-App/README.md

 # Pokédex-iOS13-App
-Practiced Swift iOS development by creating a 'Pokédex App' learning how to use segues and to work on iOS MVC design pattern.
+Practiced Swift iOS development by creating a 'Pokédex App' learning how to use segues and to work on the RESTful Pokémon API.

 A Pokédex App make you able to: